 Barcelona Beach © OliverN5

-Many people forget that Barcelona is not only a big bustling city and cultural centre, but that it's bordered by the Mediterranean Sea, and that its coastline offers a string of attractive beaches, the ideal diversion after excessive sightseeing and shopping.
-Visit the popular Barceloneta Beach, only ten minutes from the city centre, where there is a selection of beach bars: cool down with a refreshing swim and marvel at the bizarre architecture of Homenatge a la Barceloneta by Rebecca Horn.
+Barcelona's coastline offers a string of attractive beaches, the ideal diversion after excessive sightseeing and shopping.
+Visit the popular Barceloneta Beach, only ten minutes from the city centre, where there is a selection of beach bars.
+Cool down with a refreshing swim and marvel at the bizarre architecture of Homenatge a la Barceloneta by Rebecca Horn.
 Windsurfing and kite surfing are popular activities on this always bustling beach.
-The end of Barceloneta and the beginning of Icaria Beach is marked by Frank Gehry's Peix.
-Marbella Beach is unofficially Barcelona's nudist beach, but although nudity is tolerated many people choose to keep their clothes on.
-Marbella is also frequented by gay and lesbian sun worshippers and sometimes hosts energetic beach parties.
-For a peaceful beach near the city centre look no further than Caldetes which is invariably almost empty.
-Although the famous Barceloneta strip is the most entertaining, the best beaches are further out of the city: St Pol de Mar is an hour-long train ride from the city centre, but it is arguably Barcelona's most scenic beach, backed by picturesque hills and with a lovely little cove that has become a nudist zone.
+The end of Barceloneta and the beginning of Icaria Beach is marked by Frank Gehry's El Peix.
+Marbella Beach is unofficially Barcelona's nudist beach, but although nudity is tolerated, many people choose to keep their clothes on.
+For a peaceful beach near the city centre look no further than Caldetes, which is invariably almost empty.
+Although Barceloneta is the most entertaining, the best beaches are further out of the city: St Pol de Mar is an hour-long train ride from the city centre but it is arguably Barcelona's most scenic beach, backed by picturesque hills and with a lovely little cove that has become a nudist zone.

 Transport: A twenty minute walk from La Ramblas or Barceloneta metro station, line 4